Florida License Plates

 - Purple Heart Recipient

-- Paralyzed Veterans of America (and motorcycle)
+- Paralyzed Veterans of America (motorcycle plate also available)

 - National Guard